Vextrove/vextrove_terrain_datapack/README.md

  - Have to be synced up with each other
 #### ★☆☆☆☆ Speaker block
  - Plays sounds

+### Entities
+#### Slimes:
+ - ★★★★★ Slime size should scale linearly, not logarithmically
+ - ★★★★★ Slimes should have an RGB data value
+ - ★★★★☆ Slimes should occasionally spawn underground, especially in Lush Caves (not just in Slime chunks)
+ - ★★★★☆ Slime in a Bucket (catch small slimes)
+ - ★★★☆☆ Slimes should rarely spawn at a bigger size
+#### Brown Mooshrooms
+ - Should spawn naturally

 ### Sound:
 #### ★★★★☆ Make block sounds .json dependent